eeg-ebe/CoMa/README.md

 You also need to clone https://github.com/eeg-ebe/HaplowebMaker in order to cross-compile the haxe code into javascript code.

 # Reference
 Debortoli, Li, Eyres, Fontaneto, Hespeels, Tang, Flot, Van Doninck (2016) Genetic exchange among bdelloid rotifers is more likely due to horizontal gene transfer than to meiotic sex.
-Current Biology 26:723-732
+Current Biology 26:723-732 (first article where the concept of conspecificity matrix was proposed).

+# For more information
+Please refer to the [CoMa FAQ page](faq.html)